Diary of a Network Geek

 Having vs. Wanting

-Filed under: Advice from your Uncle Jim,Deep Thoughts,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:05 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Deep Thoughts,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:05 am for you boring, normal people.

 “After a time, you may find that ‘having’ is not so pleasing a thing, after all, as ‘wanting.’
 It is not logical, but it is often true.”